 2. Localization is a Revenue Multiplier

-- The Nuance: Ensure your screenshots show the app interface in the correct language if possible.
-If not, ensure the caption clearly explains the value in the local language.
+- The Nuance: Make sure your screenshots show the app UI in the correct language if possible.
+If not, the caption must clearly explain the value in the local language.

 3. Optimize for Dark Mode

-With over 80% of users utilizing Dark Mode in 2026, your screenshots must look good against dark backgrounds.
-Test your designs using the custom background features in NextNative [2] to ensure your device frames and text pop against both white and black App Store backgrounds.
+Most users browse the App Store in Dark Mode in 2026.
+Your screenshots must look good against dark backgrounds.
+Test your designs at standard viewing sizes to confirm device frames and text pop against both white and black App Store backgrounds.

-The introduction of spatial computing has changed the landscape.
-If your app supports visionOS, you must include Apple Vision Pro screenshots.
-This signals to users (and Apple's editorial team) that your app is cutting-edge.
-Screenshot Studio specifically supports these new frame requirements [4].
+Spatial computing has changed the landscape.
+If your app supports visionOS, you should include Apple Vision Pro screenshots.
+This signals to users and to Apple's editorial team that your app is current.
+Several tools in this list support Vision Pro frames [4].

 5. Technical Compliance

 Rejections due to metadata errors are costly.
-Ensure your chosen tool handles the following automatically:
+Make sure your chosen tool handles the following automatically:

-- Transparency: No transparent backgrounds are allowed for the main screenshot files (alpha channels will cause errors).
+- Transparency: No transparent backgrounds allowed for main screenshot files.
+Alpha channels cause errors.

-- Safe Zones: Avoid placing critical text at the very bottom or top edges where UI elements of the store might overlap.
+- Safe Zones: Avoid placing critical text at the top or bottom edges where store UI elements overlap.

 Step-by-Step Workflow: Creating a Converting Screenshot Set

-Follow this workflow to generate your assets in under 30 minutes using a tool like AppScreen Studio.
+Follow this workflow to generate your assets in under 30 minutes.

 Step 1: Capture Raw Assets Use the iOS Simulator or a real device to take high-resolution screenshots of your app.
-Ensure the status bar is clean (full battery, 9:41 AM time, full Wi-Fi).
-Many developers use "Status Bar Cleaner" scripts for this.
+Make sure the status bar is clean (full battery, 9:41 AM time, full Wi-Fi).
+Many developers use status bar cleaner scripts for this.

-Step 2: Select Your Template Choose a template that maximizes the screen real estate.
-The "tilted phone" look is stylish, but the "straight on" view is often better for readability.
-Ensure you select the correct device frame (e.g., iPhone 15 or newer) [1].
+Step 2: Describe Your App (or Pick a Template) In AppScreenshotStudio, write a one-sentence description of what your app does and get back a full screenshot set.
+In every other tool on this list, pick a template that maximizes screen real estate.
+The "tilted phone" look is stylish, but the "straight on" view is often better for readability [1].

-Step 5: Export and Verify Use the bulk export feature.
+Step 5: Export and Verify Use bulk export to generate every required device size.
 Before uploading, open the files on your actual phone to check text readability.
 If you have to squint, the text is too small.

 Even with powerful tools, developers make avoidable mistakes that hurt conversion.